Christoph-D/esp8266-wakelight/README.md

 firmware.
 Don't use prebuilt firmwares, those are far too old and won't work.
 Either
 [compile your own](https://hub.docker.com/r/marcelstoer/nodemcu-build/)
 or use http://nodemcu-build.com/ to get a recent firmware.
+You need to enable at least the following modules: file, gpio, net, node, rtcmem, rtctime, sntp, tmr, uart, wifi, ws2812.

 The LEDs must be WS2812B modules.
 You can change the number of LEDs in `globals.lua`.
 The default for `NUM_LEDS` is 144, which is the